 This is a summary version; for the complete list of ingredients and instructions, please refer to the recipe card below.

 Heat a tablespoon of olive oil in a skillet over medium heat.
 Add the sausage and brown on both sides.
-Remove the sausage to a plate.
+Remove the sausage to a plate and cover to keep warm.
 Add another tablespoon of olive oil to the skillet over medium heat if needed.
 Then, add the onion and cook for 2-3 minutes, stirring occasionally.

 Add the bell peppers and cook for 5 minutes or until the onions and peppers are soft.
 Reduce the heat to low and add the garlic, smoked paprika, basil, thyme, oregano, and marjoram, cooking for 1 minute while stirring.
 Add the rice to the skillet and cook over medium heat for 2 minutes, stirring constantly.

 Add the bay leaves, chicken broth, and fire-roasted diced tomatoes.
 Bring the mixture to a boil, then reduce to low, cover, and simmer for 20 minutes or until the rice is tender.
 Remove the skillet from the heat and let it rest covered for 5-10 minutes.
+Add the sausage back to the skillet and stir to warm.
 Remove the bay leaves.
 Fluff the dish with a fork and season with salt and freshly ground black pepper to taste.
 Garnish with fresh thyme or parsley.

 Preparation Tips and Storage